Pyrmont metro station

-Pyrmont railway station is an underground rapid transit station, to be built underneath the suburb of Pyrmont as part of the Sydney Metro West line.
+Pyrmont metro station is an underground Sydney Metro station currently under construction.
+It will serve the suburb of Pyrmont as part of the Sydney Metro West line.
 The station is under construction between Pyrmont Bridge Road and Union Street, and is scheduled to open alongside the rest of the line in 2032.
 Once opened, the station will provide access to the Darling Harbour precinct, with connections to light rail services to the CBD and Dulwich Hill, alongside ferry services to Circular Quay.
-In February 2024, preliminary concepts for over station development featuring a mix-used 31 story tower were released for public consultation.
+In February 2024, preliminary concepts for over station development featuring a mixed-use 31 story tower were released for public consultation.